rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 This provides the best migration pathway for the simplified framework of our previously published symbolic modeling experiment environment running with updated Lisp-like CLIPS production rules.

 We are also currently reviewing [Neuro-Symbolic Artificial Intelligence: The State of the Art,](https://ebooks.iospress.nl/ISBN/978-1-64368-245-7) from IOS Press.
-This has provided historical research backgrounds and important insights on evolving newer methods for integrating symbolic reasoning and semantic knowledge with current GPU-based deep neural networks and machine learning systems in edge applications.
+This has provided historical research backgrounds and important insights on evolving newer methods for integrating symbolic reasoning and semantic knowledge with current GPU-based deep neural networks and machine learning systems on HPC edge systems.

 ....